 - Anyone else who would be entitled to the property of the decedent by California intestate succession laws.

-The damages available to family members in a wrongful death lawsuit include those damages suffered by the family members as a result of their loss.
+The damages available to family members in a wrongful death lawsuit from a fatal crash include those damages suffered by the family members as a result of their loss.
 This includes both economic and non-economic damages.
 A wrongful death lawsuit can include damages for:

 - Funeral costs and burial expenses;